 Purcell added that one way around this could be to diversify your portfolio.
-One such example is Finder Earn, where you can lock in more than 4% on your capital.

 Those who follow the FIRE movement typically aim to have 25x their annual living expenses invested in a diversified portfolio, with a secure annual withdrawal rate of 4%.

 Cameron Micallef, Finder's investment writer, agreed it was tricky for those looking to retire soon: "The current investing landscape may negatively impact those who follow FIRE if they are planning to retire in the next year or 2."

 "Going off the S&P 500's historical 100-year return rate of 7%, technically the S&P 500 is down 0.9% this year, meaning people are actually down nearly 6% in real terms when you account for inflation."

 Despite the recent bumps for investments, there is reason for optimism if you're patient.

 "I've spoken to a number of different experts on this and there's general agreement that, yes, the short-term is bumpy for investors," explained Micallef.

 "But FIRE approach is all about buying broad-based exchange traded funds (ETFs).
 FIRE proponents would keep on buying these regardless.

 "Over a longer period, there will be less impact and so fewer worries for bullish investors."